ibm-telemetry/telemetry-config-schema/README.md

 - `allowedAttributeNames`: This is an _optional_ array of strings.

-  Enables plain-text collection of specific attribute names (prop names).
+  Enables plain-text collection of specific attribute names.
 These are collected for all discovered elements imported from the instrumented package.
 Additionally, boolean and numeric values for these attributes will be collected in plain text.